Categories: Roofing

 Essential Tips for Choosing the Best Window Hardware

-Window hardware may slightly have different meaning depending on who you’re talking to.
+Window hardware may slightly have a different meaning depending on who you’re talking to.
 For interior stylists, this may refer to the curtain rods, holdbacks and other items used for window treatments.
 But when you talk to a window installation company, window hardware typically refers to the components that enable a window to function properly.
 This includes the latches, bolts, hinges, cranks and sashes among others.

 That said, getting the right hardware for your window is essential to its smooth operation.
 In this article, Renewal by Andersen® of Rapid City shares a few tips on how to select the best hardware for your window.